Mahmood-Darwish/provectus-internship-task/README.md

 Now you can use the service from the terminal or any IDE and it will work as expected provided that docker-composed finished building and setting up.
 This is helpful if you wanted to use a debugger on the code.

 ### Safety Note
-The `config.py` and `dockerfile` shouldn't actually be uploaded to the git repo in a production environment because they contain passwords, account names, environment variables.
+The `config.py` shouldn't actually be uploaded to the git repo and `dockerfile` shouldn't use explicit values in the `ENV` statement in a production environment because they contain passwords, account names, environment variables.
 It was done this way to ease the use of this repo since this is just a test task.

 The proper way of handling that is creating a `.env` file that defines all those variables and use it in `dockerfile` and the web service itself and gitignoring that file when pushing to the repo.